sathira10/oop-exam/part3_csharp_oop/readme.md

 }
 ```

 It is possible to create a class even if no constructors are defined.
-This is because the compiler will automatically add a default parameterless constructor to such a class.
+This is because the compiler will automatically add a default parameter-less constructor to such a class.

 The default constructor will instantiate the object and set each field to its default value.